 Maha impasse: BJP declines, Guv invites Sena to stake claim

-Hours after the BJP declined to form government in Maharashtra on Sunday night, Governor Bhagat Singh Khoshyari asked the Shiv Sena to "indicate the willingness and ability" of the party to stake a claim, mounting suspense over the formation of the government.
-The Sena, the second largest party in the 288-member House after the BJP (105), has time till 7:30 PM on November 11, to stake the claim.
+Hours after the BJP declined to form government in Maharashtra on Sunday, Governor Bhagat Singh Khoshyari on Sunday night asked the Shiv Sena to "indicate the willingness and ability" of the party to stake a claim, mounting suspense over the formation of a government.
+The Sena, which is the second-largest party in the 288-member House with 56 MLAs after the BJP (105), has time till 7:30 PM on November 11, to stake the claim, even as the NCP and the Congress refused to reveal their cards on supporting it.

+While the Sena has been making efforts to reach out to the NCP and the Congress, the Sharad Pawar-led party said the Sena will have to walk out of the NDA first.
+Koshyari asked Sena legislative party leader Eknath Shinde to "indicate willingness and ability" of the party to form government in Maharashtra, a Raj Bhavan statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)